mpeeples2008/ArchNetSci/_book/01-data.md

 * **[Hispania_nodes](data/Hispania_nodes.csv)** - NodeIDs and names for Roman era settlements in the Iberian Peninsula along with names and latitude and longitude locations in decimal degrees.
 * **[Hispania_roads](data/Hispania_roads.csv)** - Edge list of road connections using NodeIDs from Hispania_nodes file.
 This file contains a "weight" variable defined for each edge which denotes the length of the road segment.

-The [Stanford ORBIS project](https://orbis.stanford.edu/) provide additional data from across the Roman World including settlements, roads, and characterizations of travel time.
+The [Stanford ORBIS project](https://orbis.stanford.edu/) provides additional data from across the Roman World including settlements, roads, and characterizations of travel time.
 Some of these data have been wrapped into a convenient R compendium by [Sebastian Heath](https://github.com/sfsheath) and the data are available on GitHub here:

 ```r